alekthegenius/Honor-Society-Website/README.md

 Note: To create a new page, all you have to do is create a new folder in routes and add a +page.svelte file inside of it.
 ```

-## Thats too much stuff, just tell me which files have the website

-- Inside the `src/routes` you will see one +page.svelte in each of the sub-folders.
-That is the Svelte code for each page.

-Remember, all a Svelte file is is you have JavaScript at the top, your HTML code in the middle, and CSS code at the bottom.
-Now I use TypeScript and SASS, but it's exactly the same.

-- Inside of `src/lib/components` are a collection of Svelte files that I import into the pages, like the requirements table, etc...
-- Lastly, there's the `+layout.svelte` file, where I have the header, which stays at the top of the website, and has links to go to the Faith website.
-The `{@render children?.()}` just means it will render each page in the area.
-Lastly, the `+layout.svelte` also has a footer which I imported from my Svelte component folder.

-Hopefully that all makes sense and you get an idea of how to make changes.

 ## Web Server Structure
 Here is what your `/honors` folder on the web server should look like once you compile the project and copy the files from the `build` folder: